In this article

 =Rs.
 70,530 (approx.)

-As per Axis Bank fixed deposit calculator, Pubali will receive Rs.70, 530 on investment of Rs.
+As per Axis Bank fixed deposit calculator, Pubali will receive Rs.70, 530 on an investment of Rs.
 50,000 on maturity.

 Advantages of Groww Axis Fixed Deposit Calculator